 Nov 21, 2003

 My partner belayed in the pod after the bolt on pitch #2.
-I climbed past him into a pod just above him and he handed up the gear to me.
-This worked well, gives you a little more room to organize everything.
+I climbed past him into a pod just above him and he handed the rack up to me.
+As long as you don't drop the rack, it works much better than the cluster in lower pod.

 Sep 6, 2005